 Individual courses have their own entry requirements and you will find this information on individual course pages.
 You also need to make sure your English meets the proficiency level required by our regulations (UHI English requirements).

 Applying to UHI

-1. Applying directly to UHI
+1. Applying directly

 Please note there is a £100 administration fee applicable to international applicants (excluding online courses).
 This fee should be paid directly to the campus you are applying to, please contact them for further instructions.

 You can apply directly to the University of the Highlands and Islands using the international application form.
 Please download and print the application form, then complete and return it to the address indicated.
 With this option we receive your application immediately.

 We will also need your: